-Sometimes you can’t see the wood for the trees.
+You know sometimes you can’t see the wood for the trees.
 When you think of Thailand, images of white sand beaches fringed with palms trees come to mind.
 If you stop to look around on your travels you may start to notice another tree in proliferation, the rubber tree.

 Rubber trees are not native species to Thailand, the first being planted way back in 1899 by a Thai-Chinese investor.
-Today, Thailand only competes with Indonesia as the largest producer and exporter of natural ‘latex’ rubber.
+Today, Thailand only competes with Indonesia in south-east Asia as the largest producer and exporter of natural ‘latex’ rubber.

 Rubber Trees Across Thailand

 The latex sap is collected in a cup attached to the tree.
-The rubber farmer adds a drop or two of acetic acid (vinegar) to the latex that causes it to coagulate very quickly.
+The rubber farmer adds a drop or two of acetic acid (vinegar) to the latex that causes it too coagulate very quickly.

 The price of rubber seems to be quite volatile and has been hitting the lows for the last few years.
 I guess it’s part supply and demand and part tied to the price of petroleum.
 More recently, rubber trees have been cut down and replaced with durian trees so we may well see the price of rubber bounce back soon.

 When the price of rubber bottoms or the trees reach a certain age, and produce only small latex yields, huge swathes of land are cleared and the trees are sold for lumber.
 This is made into furniture, plywood and composite boards.

-I walk our dog Taxi throughout our neighboring farmers rubber tree plantations every morning as part of our daily routine.
+I walk our dog called Taxi throughout our neighbouring farmers rubber tree plantations every morning as part of our daily routine.
 It’s a great way to start the day.
 We can see the wood and the trees but we still have to keep an eye out for snakes, but that’s another story!

 Rubber Tree Plantations